MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/set-password-to-never-expire.md

 ### Set a password to expire

-Execute one of the following commands:
+Run one of the following commands:

    * To set the password of one user so that the password expires, run the following cmdlet by using the UPN or the user ID of the user: